For a pretty consistent color, follow these directions for dyeing your Drunk Yarn Kit:

 1. You’ll need a pot, a spoon and a bowl that you don’t normally use for cooking (Our dye kits contain Greener Shades dye powder, which does not contain heavy metals, but it’s better to keep dye away from your cooking pots).

-2. Inside your kit you’ll find: A skein of 100% US grown and spun Superwash Merino yarn, a little packet of gelatin capsules that contain dye powder and food grade citric acid.
-Both of the bags are compostable, so please compost once you are finished with them!
+2. Inside your kit you’ll find: A skein of 100% US grown and spun Superwash Merino yarn, a little packet that contains gelatin capsules filled with dye powder and food grade citric acid.

 NOTE: The gelatin is naturally sticky, and so is the citric acid.
 For a less sticky dyeing experience, don’t use the citric acid capsules (white) and use ¼ cup of white Vinegar instead!